Discover more

 Are you a Wimbledon fan?
 Or is football or cricket more your cup of tea?

-Whether you’ll be watching or playing, sport is a universal language and a great topic of conversation, especially with older children.
+Whether you’ll be watching or playing, sport is a universal language (especially with the Football World Cup this year!) and a great topic of conversation, especially with older children.

 Rather than detailing everything about your holiday, simply share one special highlight.
 This could be a particular place you visited, a funny incident or the enjoyment of having all your friends or family together.